 (Req 2.6.1): Description of initiatives BroadbandOhio proposes to implement as the recipient without making a subgrant, and why it proposes that approach.

-BroadbandOhio plans to implement other programmatic and administrative activities related to the challenge and subgrantee selection execution and administrative processes without making a subgrant.
-However, Broadband Ohio's first priority will be to ensure its ability to reach 100% of unserved and underserved locations in the State.
+BroadbandOhio plans to directly implement workforce readiness initiatives, as well as other programmatic and administrative activities related to the challenge and subgrantee selection execution and administrative processes without making a subgrant.